The following student researchers were interviewed and profiled by journalism student, Hannah Snider, during the 2022-23 and 2023-24 academic years.

 lydia-chau.jpg

 Prior to attending Langara College, Lydia Chau had studied and spent three years working in Hong Kong as a business analyst in the banking industry.
 Chau felt she was more interested in studying data analytics and enrolled in Langara to study the emerging field.
 While beginning her studies at Langara, Chau became aware of the Applied Research Centre (ARC).
-When she saw instructors from the department posting job opportunities, she was quick to apply and was soon selected to work as a research assistant.
+When she saw instructors from the department posting job opportunities, she was quick to apply and was soon selected to work as a student research assistant on a grant entitled “Immigration, Education & Employment Pathways of Urban and Rural International Students in BC: What is Going On?”.

 Since Chau is currently studying data analytics, her work with ARC involves collecting data to consolidate with other data tables into documents.
 From using previous data findings, Chau joined the research team creating documents regarding international students and what their education, career, and immigration paths are.